Universities

 See also: AnyBody for Motion Capture Lab

-Selected musculoskeletal modeling Research
+Selected Musculoskeletal Modeling Research

-• Skals S, Jung MK, Damsgaard M, Andersen MS, (2017), “Prediction of ground reaction forces and moments during sports-related movements” [ DOIWWW ]
+• Skals S, Jung MK, Damsgaard M, Andersen MS, (2017), “Prediction of ground reaction forces and moments during sports-related movements”.
+Multibody Syst.
+Dyn., vol. 39, pp. 175-195. [ DOIWWW ]

-• Lund ME, de Zee M, Andersen MS, Rasmussen J, (2012), “On validation of multibody musculoskeletal models” [ DOIWWW ]
+• Lund ME, de Zee M, Andersen MS, Rasmussen J, (2012), “On validation of multibody musculoskeletal models”.
+Proc.
+Inst.
+Mech.
+Eng.
+H, vol. 226, pp. 82-94. [ DOIWWW ]

-• Andersen MS, Damsgaard M, Rasmussen J, (2009), “Kinematic analysis of over-determinate biomechanical systems”, vol. 12, pp. 371-384. [ DOIWWW ]
+• Andersen MS, Damsgaard M, Rasmussen J, (2009), “Kinematic analysis of over-determinate biomechanical systems”.
+Comput.
+Methods Biomech.
+Biomed.
+Engin., vol. 12, pp. 371-384. [ DOIWWW ]

-• Damsgaard M, Rasmussen J, Christensen ST, Surma E, de Zee M, (2006), “Analysis of musculoskeletal systems in the AnyBody Modeling System” [ DOIWWW ]
+• Damsgaard M, Rasmussen J, Christensen ST, Surma E, de Zee M, (2006), “Analysis of musculoskeletal systems in the AnyBody Modeling System”.
+Simulation Modelling Practice and Theory, vol. 14, pp. 1100-1111. [ DOIWWW ]

 Click here for more articles…